blkerby/nomicon/src/vec-layout.md

 on ownership and lifetimes][ownership] for all the details on variance and drop check.

-As we saw in the ownership chapter, we should use `Unique<T>` in place of `*mut T` when we have a raw pointer to an allocation we own.
+As we saw in the ownership chapter, the standard library uses `Unique<T>` in place of `*mut T` when it has a raw pointer to an allocation that it owns.
 Unique is unstable, so we'd like to not use it if possible, though.

 As a recap, Unique is a wrapper around a raw pointer that declares that: